thomxsnguyen/pc_diagnostic/docs/build_and_packaging.md

 The spec file defines:
 - Entry point: `src/pc_diagnostic/main.py`
 - Bundled data files (including the SMC helper binary)
-- Hidden imports for dynamic dependencies
+- Hidden imports for dynamic dependencies, including all `keyring.backends`
 - Output: single-file executable in `dist/`

+`keyring` discovers credential backends dynamically, so the specification uses `collect_submodules("keyring.backends")` and includes the package metadata used for backend discovery.
+This ensures packaged macOS builds contain the macOS Keychain backend and packaged Windows builds contain the Windows Credential Manager backend. `build_binaries.py` also stops before the build if `keyring` is unavailable.

 ---